colemancda/Proposals/Proposals/aquaponics.md

 ## Motivation

-Describe the problems that this proposal seeks to address.
+__Describe the problems that this proposal seeks to address.__
+Low technified food-production that drives to low job and life quality Local farmers are in disadvantage with farmers from developed countries Engineers and technicians are now aware about rural conditions, culture, potential and motivations.
+Engineers and technicians have not explored new perspectives in the rural context.

 ## Proposed solution